The Minimal Work Cost of Information Processing: Formal Tools From Majorization and Lambda-Majorization

-Conversely, for any unital map $\mathcal{E}_{CZ\rightarrow CZ}$ with $\mathcal{E}\left(2^{-\lambda_1}\Ident\otimes\sigma_X\right)=2^{-\lambda_2}\Ident\otimes\rho_Y$, in particular for any noisy operation in our framework, the map $\mathcal{T}$ obtained by Eq.~\eqref{eq:LetTMapFunctionOfSubUnitalMap} is trace-nonincreasing and $2^{-\lambda}$-subunital. \end{remark}
+Conversely, for any unital map $\mathcal{E}_{CZ\rightarrow CZ}$ with $\mathcal{E}\left(2^{-\lambda_1}\Ident\otimes\sigma_X\right)=2^{-\lambda_2}\Ident\otimes\rho_Y$, in particular for any noisy operation in our framework, the map $\mathcal{T}$ obtained by Eq.~\eqref{eq:appx-LetTMapFunctionOfSubUnitalMap} is trace-nonincreasing and $2^{-\lambda}$-subunital. \end{remark}

-In particular, for our purposes of optimizing $\lambda$ over all possible processes of our framework with an additional condition to the channel carrying out the process (namely to preserve correlations between our system $X$ and the reference system $R$), we may impose that condition directly on the channel $\mathcal{T}$ to obtain an upper bound on $\lambda$.
+In particular, for our purposes of optimizing $\lambda$ over all possible processes of our framework with an additional condition to the map carrying out the process (namely to preserve correlations between our system $X$ and the reference system $R$), we may impose that condition directly on the map $\mathcal{T}$ to obtain an upper bound on $\lambda$.